techmaharaj/scalekit-guide/docs/manage-scalekit/organization.md

 To enable seamless SSO experience for your users, we recommend to configure domains that need to be mapped to an Organization.
 Add all relevant domains in the **Domains** section.
 Reference screenshot below where acmecorp.com is added as verified domain.

-:::info
+:::info Important
-Ensure you add only the domains that you know are owned by this Organization.

-Coming Soon: Self-service DNS based domain verification for the Organizations.
+Ensure you verify the domain ownership of the organization before mapping the domain.
 :::

 <figure>![Organization - Domain configuration](./organization/SCR-20240509-qjcq.png)